snowood1/Zero-Shot-PLOVER/README.md

 # zero-shot-PLOVER (ZSP)

-This repository contains the essential code for the paper [Utilizing Event Ontology Knowledge for Zero-Shot Relation Classification].
+This repository contains the essential code for the paper [Leveraging Codebook Knowledge with NLI and ChatGPT for Political Zero-Shot Relation Classification].

 ZSP is a modality-aware tree-query framework based on natural language inference (NLI) to solve relation classification for PLOVER ontology.

 ## Structure
 - codebooks:     CAMEO and PLOVER ontology codebooks
 - datasets:   PLV and AW datasets.
 - prompts:  Hypothesis designed from the codebooks.
 - scores: saved NLI scores for reproduction.
 - main_script.py:  Our main python script file.
 - utils.py:   utility functions
+- demo.ipynb:      a demo Colab notebook that loads our saved query result.

 ## Quick Start

+- Click and run [demo.ipynb](./demo.ipynb) to see our figures and report shown in the paper.

 - Offline inference using a saved checkpoint of NLI scores.
 No GPU computation is required.